- Algerian airplane goes missing over Mali: ‘Emergency plan’ launched

 - ‘We’re coming for you, Barack Obama’: Top U.S. official discloses threat from ISIL

 - White flags baffle NYPD: ‘We’re lucky it wasn’t a bomb’

 - N.Y.
 Gov. Cuomo’s office interfered with, pressured corruption commission: report

 - Brit lawmaker: I would fire on Israel if I lived in Gaza

 Topic - Pat Mccrory

-North Carolina's governor says he will propose new legislation aimed at strengthening government oversight of coal ash dumps following the massive spill at a Duke Energy plant that coated 70 miles of the Dan River in toxic sludge.
+Two top Republicans in the North Carolina Senate introduced a bill Wednesday they say will curb the threat of pollution from coal ash dumps, three months after a massive spill at a Duke Energy plant coated 70 miles of the Dan River in gray sludge.